 - Berghaus Trail Chase™ - an August weekend trail running adventure with an overnight camp and three courses, blue (the shortest), red through to black (the longest) - resting in 2016, back in 2017

 - Hardmoors Princess Challenge in September - 30 mile, 17 mile and 8.5 mile options along the North York Moors coast

 - The Viking Chase – Four Peaks in September – a run of 7.8 miles on scenic off-road tracks

 - Endurance Life Coastal Trail Series in September – ultra, marathon, half marathon and 10K options from Ravenscar

 - Forest and Moors Marathon in October - NEW for 2017, with 26.2 mile, half marathon and 10K options starting in Dalby Forest

-- MoorsRun: Turnpike Trot 10k & Rabbit Run 5k - in October, we've joined up with the Hardmoors team to organise two family friendly trail runs starting from The Moors National Park Centre, Danby.
+- MoorsRun: Turnpike Trot 10k & Rabbit Run 5k - (15 October 2017), we've joined up with the Hardmoors team to organise two family friendly trail runs starting from The Moors National Park Centre, Danby.
 Children aged 7 - 13 can enter the 5k if running with their parent/guardian.
-Online entries for 2017 will open in March.
+Online entries for 2017 will open soon

 - Dalby Dash in November (10k)

 The traditional sport of 'fell running', differs only slightly from trail races, requiring racers to find their own routes using their navigational skills.
 Fell races have a long tradition in northern England, where many of the events were originally guides' races that took place as part of country shows, as some still do today.